 Garnering a large turnout of engineers looking to fine-tune their skillsets, SphereCon received coverage from major United States and Ukrainian publications including:

 Artur Koshtei (Gett.com) - A back-end Web developer with a passion for technology and complex problem solving.
-Artur focused on techniques and solutions that helped Gett to increase system stability in http calls, caching, and more.
+Artur focused on techniques and solutions that helped Gett to increase system stability in https calls, caching, and more.

 Ilya Biin (Sphere Software) - A Golang expert with 10+ years of experience in design, architecture, development, testing, and implementation of applications.
 His presentation covered rapid Web development and multitasking using Go versus Ruby.